pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 * When the *Prompt to commit/rollback active transactions?* switch is set to *True*, the editor will prompt the user to commit or rollback changes when exiting the Query Tool while the current transaction is not committed.

-* Use the *Tab size* field to specify the number of spaces per tab character in the editor.

-* When the *Use spaces* switch is set to *True*, the editor will insert spaces (instead of tab characters) when the tab key or auto-indent are used.

 .. image:: images/preferences_sql_results_grid.png
     :alt: Preferences dialog sql results grid section